OMalenfantThuot/My_BigDFT/README.md

 ### To use SchnetPack models (optional)

-To be able to use [SchnetPack](https://github.com/OMalenfantThuot/schnetpack) models in calculations, the following line must be added to the `~/.bashrc` file:
+To use [SchnetPack](https://github.com/OMalenfantThuot/schnetpack) models in calculations, the following line may be added to the `~/.bashrc` file:

 `export MODELDIR="/path/to/the/directory/for/trained/models/"`

+The paths of models can then be expressed as relative paths to `MODELDIR`instead of absolute paths.

+Note: To use the machine learning related classes of this package, the linked fork of SchnetPack must be installed.
+The [original repository](https://github.com/atomistic-machine-learning/schnetpack) will not work.

 ### Extra steps you might need to follow